Man loses life savings after waiting too long to report $23K stolen from bank account

 "It's really on us as consumers to really pay attention and take control of our own finances," Nofziger said.
 "Never assume that anything is 100% safe and review your statements; whether your credit card statement or your bank statements, anything that has money coming in and out of it, make sure that you review it.
 Same thing goes for your credit report.
 Make sure you are reviewing your credit report and make sure there are no credit accounts opened up in your name that you didn't authorize."

-Chase told the I-Team they regret that Swanigan was the victim of alleged fraud but Swanigan can't get his money back.
+Chase told the I-Team they regret that Swanigan was the victim of alleged fraud, but Swanigan can't get his money back.
 They also noted that "one year passed until he notified us of unauthorized transactions."

 Chase does say consumers "are not liable for any unauthorized transactions, including transactions made at merchants, over the telephone, at ATMs or on the Internet, if you notify us promptly...."